james-hughes1/datadict/README.md

 The script in this repository is a small example of the sort of plots and statistics that would be useful in a general purpose exploratory data analysis.

-The `figures` directory contains some examples of plots that were produced for the online foods dataset.
+The `figures` directory contains some examples of plots that were produced for the Pfizer vaccination tweets dataset.

 # How to use